 DR. S. K. BHUYAN (Assam): Does the present system envisage the appointment of a non-service man, a man who has not been in service?

-SHRI C. D. DESHMUKH: I do not mind, Sir, answering all these questions but, as I said, it would be more convenient it I answer them at the end because I have a lot to •ay on this; otherwise I shall be letting up every three minutes to newer different questions.
+SHRI C. D. DESHMUKH: I do not mind, Sir, answering all these questions but, as I said, it would be more convenient if I answer them at the end because I have a lot to say on this; otherwise I shall be getting up every three minutes to make different questions.